yoichiH01/QlikProductLimitations/README.md

-# QlikProductLimitations (Last updated: 13th Feb 2019)
+# QlikProductLimitations (Last updated: 2nd April 2019)
 The application to find the known issue and limitation for Qlik Products

 # Note